lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 Notice we pass in `[initialState]` as an array - we are representing the state as an array to preserve the history.
 This allows us to seed a fully completed game, which will be useful when writing the logic to see if a player has won.

-With this refactor, we can seed the state - but now calling `useTicTacToe` will return a *new* game of tic tac toe every time.
-There is no way for multiple components to update the same game by simply calling `useTicTacToe()` - this is a limitation we will address soon, too.
+With this refactor, we can seed the initial state.
+This will be especially useful for testing different scenarios and asserting whether the game has been won or not.

 ## Making a Move

-The final feature we will add is making a move.
+The final feature we will add is the ability for a player to make a move.
 We need to keep track of the current player, and then update the board by pushing the next game state into `boards`.
 Let's start with a test:

 ```js
 describe('makeMove', () => {